flaviut/flaviut.github.io/_posts/2019-07-25-counterfeit-nickel-bands.md

     url="/assets/images/2019-07-25-counterfeit-nickel-bands/flame-test.jpg"
     description="Yellow/orange flame from nickel strip" %}

-The results from the flame test are conclusive.
-This strip does not have significant nickel content, which glows silver-white.
-The orange flame indicates either iron or sodium.
+The flame isn't silver-white, so it's clearly not coming from nickel.
+It's orange, which indicates either iron or sodium.

 ### Potential contamination